Medical expert of the article

 50 mg once daily |

-The range of doses is approximate.
-There is considerable variability in both the therapeutic effect and in adverse reactions; The starting dose is exceeded only if necessary.
-This table does not replace the full information on the use of drugs.
+The dosage range is approximate.
+There is considerable variability in both therapeutic effect and adverse reactions; the starting dose is exceeded only if necessary.
+This table does not replace complete information on the use of the drugs.

 Drugs